dvillaj/CleaningDataProject/CodeBook.md

 subject | Subject who performed the activity activity | Name of the activity being performed

+## Units

+* Velocity measures (body and gravity acceleration) are in radians/second unit
+* Gyroscope measures are in standard gravity unit

 # Work / Transforation details